babylon-online/schema/readme.md

 # ExcavationUnit
 * excavationUnits are by default geojson-objects (https://tools.ietf.org/html/rfc7946, http://wiki.geojson.org/GeoJSON_draft_version_6).
 The artefact while being in excavation is also an excavationUnit (somehow historic) - extending the understanding of a _Befund_ which normally only describes the context in which an artefact is found, -> artefacts can e.g. also contain other units.
 An array of excavationFeatures is a geojson-FeatureCollection.
 * if the excavatedObject does not contain a reference at excavationUnitData it is most probably purchased.
-* if an excavationUnit is missing a reference at excavatedObjectData it is not an artefact.
+* if an excavationUnit is missing a reference at excavatedObjectData it is not an artefact or the artefact is lost before it was registered.
 * an excavationUnit is not a stratigraphic unit.
-Stratigraphy has its own model with other dependencies pointing towards excavationUnits extending the graph of information.
+Stratigraphy has its own model with other dependencies pointing towards excavationUnits, extending the graph of information - what is up to the researcher.

 ---